Scrap Car or Salvage Car – What is the Difference?

 One of the most common questions we (Remove My Car) are asked is: what is the difference between a scrap car and a salvage car?
 We can understand why people outside the industry find this a bit confusing, so we will try and make it clearer for you.

-Salvage Car is a term lots of scrap car dealers use to describe a scrap car that can be made roadworthy again or has parts that can be sold.
+Salvage Car is a term used to describe a scrap car that can be made roadworthy again or has parts that can be sold.
 Salvage cars are usually, but not always, less than ten years old.
 There are many dealers that specialise in spare parts for certain models of car and so will have a greater interest in certain cars.
+The BMW below is one car we purchased as a salvage vehicle

 What Happens to Cars that have Parts for Salvage?